jhorneman/flask-skeleton/README.md

 A skeleton for Flask applications.

 Goals:
-* Convenient and safe selection of multiple configurations
+* Convenient and safe selection of configurations for multiple run modes:
 	* dev - local, personal development server
 	* team - still local server, for development by team (specifically non-coder team members)
 	* production - deployed on Heroku